S573647/Streaming-05-Smart-Smoker/README.md

 streaming-05-smart-smoker project for Data streaming Data in Motion / data real time

+# Creating my own repo to complete the following tasks

+Implement your bbq producer.
+More detailed help provided in links below.
+Use the logic, approach, and structure from Module 4, version 2 and version 3.
+These provide a current and solid foundation for streaming analytics - modifying them to serve your purpose IS part of the assignment.
+Do not start from scratch - do not search for code - do not use a notebook.
+Use comments in the code and repo to explain your work.
+Use docstring comments and add your name and date to your README and your code files.
+Explain your project in the README.
+Include prerequisites and how to run your code.
+Document your project works - display screenshots of your console and maybe the RabbitMQ console.
+If you only have a producer, you won't have a consumer showing messages yet, so you'll need to be creative.
+We'll build the consumers next.

 ## Read

 1. Read the [RabbitMQ Tutorial - Work Queues](https://www.rabbitmq.com/tutorials/tutorial-two-python.html)